 - the preliminary annual lump-sum calculation

 The third point, which will determine the final lump-sum amount reported by each type of German investor, is representative of the forecasted annual estimated tax liability.
-It is calculated using (among other elements) the published every January by the German Ministry of Finance.
+It is calculated using (among other elements) the annual reference interest rate published every January by the German Ministry of Finance.

 What’s changed this year?

-In January 2021, the BMF issued a circular stating that the reference tax rate was negative: -0.45% for the whole 2021 calendar year as opposed to previous years:
+In January 2021, the BMF issued a circular stating that the reference interest rate was negative: -0.45% for the whole 2021 calendar year as opposed to previous years:

 How does it affect your fund tax reporting scheme?